tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 </div>

 _Source_: we are using the conservative evaluation that 0.4 Kg of Co2 per hour of streaming.
 I'm sure there are more precise calcultation and we are not considering the additional impact caused by HD streaming and mobile networks.
 Please if you have more correct estimation let us know, we are following [this enviromental assessment](https://www.carbonbrief.org/factcheck-what-is-the-carbon-footprint-of-streaming-video-on-netflix); At 720p one hour of streaming is 1.8 gigabyte.

+---

+## Avbout this page (Review ok)

+We believe Pornhub Insight Year Review is a promotional action that looks like a form of data transparency.
+That is not open data that do not talk about Pornhub but talks about making you feel ok regarding pornhub consumption.
+Also, to clarify our intention: we are sex friendly, so we want to expose pornhub's subtle communication behavior; this is not sexuality, but perception exploitation.

+## About the project (still not reviewed)

+pornhub.tracking.exposed is a browser extension that let you scrape how pornhub personalize individual activity.
+We use it to organize collaborative observations, and to stay update please follow us on twitter, facebook, or join our mattermost channel.